When it comes to feeding racehorses, their nutritional requirements fall in the extreme category level of feeding.

 - Omega-3 is a natural anti-inflammatory helping to reduce prostaglandins responsible for pain and inflammation in the horse’s body.

-- Omega 3 oils have been shown to have an important role in the structure and formation of the wall of red blood cells, which is essential for competition and performance horses where oxygen transportation can be improved by the structure of the red blood cells.
+- Omega 3 oils have been shown to have an important role in the structure and formation of the wall of red blood cells.
+Essential for competition and performance horses where oxygen transportation can be improved by the structure of the red blood cells.

 Deficiencies in Omega 3 can lead to